 Dingle Bay Hotel

 Dingle Bay Hotel is centrally located in Dingle, making it easy to walk to all the shops and restaurants.
-The rooms are comfortable and well-appointed, with all the amenities you need for a relaxing stay.
-Moreover, a hearty Irish breakfast is included in the room rate, and free parking is available on site.
+Moreover, a hearty Irish breakfast is included in the room rate, and free parking is available on-site.

 Base Dingle